Sarah Elmaleh

 Sarah Horn Elmaleh is an American voice actor.
-She has voice roles in the indie video games Gone Home (2013) and Where the Water Tastes Like Wine (2018) and AAA titles such as Final Fantasy XV (2016), For Honor (2017), and Anthem (2019).
-She became involved with union organizing, mainly with SAG-AFTRA, after her move to Los Angeles in 2015.
+She is known for her work in the indie video games Gone Home (2013) and Where the Water Tastes Like Wine (2018) and AAA titles such as Final Fantasy XV (2016), For Honor (2017), and Anthem (2019).
+Elmaleh became involved with the SAG-AFTRA union after she moved from New York City to Los Angeles in 2015.
 In 2019, she founded the multilingual, online games conference gamedev.world with game developer Rami Ismail.

 Early life

 Sarah Horn Elmaleh practiced dancing from the age of three until she was fourteen, when an injury led her to become involved in theater in high school.
 She attended Wesleyan University, located in Middletown, Connecticut, where she performed in radio dramas, which she felt drew on her childhood experiences of playing video games, especially adventure games by LucasArts and games by BioWare.
 She graduated in 2007.

 Career

 Elmaleh performed in theater in New York for a few years after she graduated from university and found that auditions for voice-over roles were "less stressful and more fun, more playful, more casual" than other types of auditions.
 She also worked at Kill Screen magazine.
 Her credits for video game voice work go back to 2011.
 After she moved from Brooklyn to Los Angeles in 2015 to voice AAA video games, she became involved with union organizing in the video game industry.
-She has voice roles in the indie video games Gone Home (2013) and Where the Water Tastes Like Wine (2018), and the AAA titles Final Fantasy XV (2016) and For Honor (2017).
+Elmaleh became more involved with AAA games after obtaining a talent agent in California with the help of referral by Jennifer Hale, known for her voice work in the Mass Effect series.
+Elmaleh has since acted in voice roles in the indie video games Gone Home (2013) and Where the Water Tastes Like Wine (2018), and the AAA titles Final Fantasy XV (2016) and For Honor (2017).

 Elmaleh provided the voice of the female player character in BioWare's 2019 video game Anthem.
 A review by the National Post praised the game's acting, among other features, singling out Elmaleh's performance as "instantly likeable, infusing our hero with roguishness, confidence, friendliness and authentic wit."
 Before she was hired to work on the game, she provided the voices for characters in a mod of the BioWare-produced game Dragon Age: Origins.
 After allegations of Anthem's protracted development timeline were reported after the game's release, in early 2019, Elmaleh spoke to Variety on the game's development and her favorable personal experiences during the process; she also said she was recording lines for a planned update to the game.